Cray-HPE/docs-csm/upgrade/1.2/Stage_2.md

    See [Configure the Cray Command Line Interface](../../operations/configure_cray_cli.md) for details on how to do this.

 1. Set the `CSM_RELEASE` variable to the **target** CSM version of this upgrade.

-Be sure you have the `CSM_RELEASE` version set appropriately for the version of CSM 1.2.x you are upgrading to.
+   > The following command is just an example.
+Be sure to set the appropriate `CSM_RELEASE` version for the upgrade being performed.

    ```bash
    ncn-m002# CSM_RELEASE=csm-1.2.2